Job-Match-UH/job-match-uh.github.io/index.md

 <img class="ui large image" src="images/jobpostingspage.png">

+## Community Feedback
+We asked five UH community members for their opinions on our app.
+Here's what they had to say:

 ### M1 Project Page

 Click on [this link here](https://github.com/Job-Match-UH/source/projects/1) to view our Milestone 1 (M1) Project Page.
 This shows the issues that were completed for the milestone at this time.